Are you looking to cool a small room but not sure which air conditioner to buy?

 Lighter Weight and Uses Less Space

-For starters, small window AC units can weight as little as 35 lbs. and a majority of people are able to lift this weight without any problems.
+For starters, small window AC units can weigh as little as 35 lbs. and a majority of people are able to lift this weight without any problems.

 When you compare that weight to larger units that weight up to 70 lbs. or more, you can quickly see why smaller models are more attractive to buyers.